 Best Unlocked Phones Buying Guide: Welcome to What Hi-Fi?'s round-up of the best unlocked phones you can buy in 2021.

 There are some big advantages to buying one of the best unlocked phones below.
-Firstly, with a SIM-free phone you won't be exclusively tied to one carrier, contract or network, so you can pick the plan that suits you.
+Firstly, you won't be exclusively tied to one carrier, contract or network, so you can pick the plan that suits you.
 Secondly, you can switch to a new plan whenever you spot a cheaper deal – and pocket the savings.

-Switching from one network provider to another is easy when you buy an unlocked phone.
+Switching from one network provider to another is easy when you buy an unlocked, SIM-free phone.
 You typically won't be charged a termination fee and you can keep your number.
 Simply swap out the SIM card and you're good to go!